NZ's Covid call 'boggles the mind': Nurse Jenny

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-McGee spoke to Newstalk ZB's Francesca Rudkin today, revealing how her life had changed since the pandemic began - and what she thought of New Zealand's new policy for Covid nurses.
+McGee spoke to Newstalk ZB's Francesca Rudkin on Sunday, revealing how her life had changed since the pandemic began - and what she thought of New Zealand's new policy for Covid nurses.

 McGee said it was "amazing" to be back home.